 - Find-the-expert functionality with people search and communications via chat or mail

-- Extended Enterprise Communities – connect employees, customers and a partners in a single environment with access to learning (formal and social) and more
+- Extended Enterprise Communities – connect employees, customers and partners in a single environment with access to learning (formal and social) and more

 Social Learning Level 4: Let’s Integrate